Megan Tobias Neely

 Stanford, CA 94305-8640

-I pursued graduate school after witnessing the economic crisis while working as a research analyst for a hedge fund from 2007-2010.
+My research examines rising economic inequality in the U.S. through the lens of gender and race.
+I pursued graduate school after working as a research analyst for a hedge fund from 2007-2010.
 This insider experience led me to sociology to study the mechanisms that reproduce gender and race inequality in this industry, and to understand how the financial sector perpetuates class inequality in society at large.

 My research on political and economic elites informs my work in the classroom.
 I study elites to better understand how social structures reproduce inequality at the top of the income distribution.
 In the classroom, I apply these insights to teach students about how social inequality impacts their own lives.